Namoah1/Bin2Deci/README.md

 In Version 2:

--   Arrays may not be used to contain the binary digits entered by the user
+-   Arrays not be used to contain the binary digits entered by the user.
--   Determining the decimal equivalent of a particular binary digit in the sequence must be calculated using a single mathematical function, for example the natural logarithm.
-It's up to you to figure out which function to use.
+-   Determining the decimal equivalent of a particular binary digit in the sequence is calculated using a single mathematical function.

 ## User Stories